he249619/fastrobots-2026/Pages/Lab1.md

 ### Task 1

-In order to send a string form my laptop to the Artemis board via a Bluetooth connection, an ECHO command needed to be implemented in the code burned onto the board.
-This command creates a list of "char" types, and then populates this list with the input from my laptop if there is input, otherwise the command does nothing.
-If there was an input, this input is then added to the "tx_estring_value" object, sandwiched between some formatting prefixes and suffixes.
+In order to send a string form my laptop to the Artemis board via a Bluetooth connection, an `ECHO` command needed to be implemented in the code burned onto the board.
+This command creates a list of `char` types, and then populates this list with the input from my laptop if there is input, otherwise the command does nothing.
+If there was an input, this input is then added to the `tx_estring_value` object, sandwiched between some formatting prefixes and suffixes.
 This is then printed to the serial monitor.

 The printing of the received string is why this command is called "ECHO".